MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 ##### 3. Define the mapping of Consent fields

 Consent fields need to be configured in the Form editor in Customer Insights - Journeys.
-The `DataverseFieldName` and `DataverseFieldValue` mappings will be auto-generated accordingly.
+The `DataverseFieldName` and `DataverseFieldValue` mappings are autogenerated accordingly.

 **Example:**